 Dinosaurs provide a great opportunity for pretend and play where they can build their imagination as well as put their knowledge to use.
 And, it can also help them cope with fears since they have the chance to learn all about these ferocious beasts with sharp teeth and powerful bodies.
 Learning all you can about something that seems scary, can actually ease some of the fear.

 Dinosaur Twins Explore the Woods was inspired by the twins and created as a gift for their third birthday.
 It helped them imagine what life would be like if they were a dinosaur!
 It is a story and colouring book so the reader can take part in the adventure too.
 And, perhaps your children can be inspired to create a story about the kind of dinosaur they would like to be!

 An interest in dinosaurs can inspire learning in so many ways.
-For Science you can do explore and discover ideas using dinosaur toys or bones to bury in the dirt.
-You can learn about plants (plant-eaters), oviparous creatures (egg-laying) and different ways dinosaurs could protect themselves (armour, claws, horns etc).
+For Science, you can explore and discover ideas using dinosaur toys or bones to bury in the dirt.
+You can learn about plants (plant-eaters), oviparous creatures (egg-laying) and different ways dinosaurs could protect themselves (armour, claws, horns etc.).

-English lessons can include storytelling skills, a study of fiction vs non-fiction and even some word building as children can discovery how some of the dinosaurs got there names (triceratops - tri = 3)
+English lessons can include storytelling skills, a study of fiction vs. non-fiction and even some word building as children can discover how some of the dinosaurs got their names (triceratops - tri = 3)